pachara-camt/slim-teaching/README.md

     ```

     If you already have `slim` directory, try to remove or rename the existing one.
+4. Change directory to `slim`.
-4. Install all required libraries.
+5. Install all required libraries.

     ```
     composer install
     ```

-5. Create your own `.env` file.
+6. Create your own `.env` file.